Pros

 Hybrid Prompting: The Tag vs Natural Language Divide

 We tested the same prompt across both styles: “cyberpunk street vendor selling ramen with neon signs reflecting in puddles.”
-Using natural language with Flux.2 gave us crisp, cinematic results.
+Using natural language with FLUX-family models gave us crisp, cinematic results.
 Switching to tag-based Booru style (“1girl, cyberpunk, street_vendor, night, neon_lights, ramen_stand, puddle_reflection”) actually produced more consistent character positioning.
 The catch?
-You need to know which model you’re targeting—Flux wants sentences, SDXL wants tags.
+You need to know which model you’re targeting—Flux generally responds better to natural language, while SDXL-style models still reward tighter tag discipline.

 Regional Prompting: The Adetailer Reality Check